liudger/python-bsblan/README.md

 ## Authors & contributors

+The template is from the repository 'wled' by [Franck Nijhof][frenck].
+Folowing the cool [live-coding] feed from frenck!
-The original setup of this repository is by [Franck Nijhof][frenck].
+The original setup of this repository is by [Willem-Jan van Rootselaar][liudger].

 For a full list of all authors and contributors, check [the contributor's page][contributors].